vgacentrifuge/pcb/README.md

 and remember the user guides listed in the pcb lecture.

 #### Voltages
-The FPGA requires, 1.0V, 1.8V and 3.3V, and they must become ready in order.
+The FPGA requires:
+ - 1.0V (Vccint & Vccbram)
+ - 1.8V (Vccaux)
-The 3.3V is the standard signal voltage we use.
+ - 3.3V (Vcco) The standard signal voltage we use for I/O banks.

+They must become ready in order, Vccint and Vccbram can rise together.
+For one bank, Vcco=1.8V, and the datasheet said it's fine to rise it together with Vccaux.

 #### Required FPGA support components
 In the datasheet they define that certain sets of **decoupling capacitors** should be connected to certain pins.